kiaito/Banking-App/README.md

 #Project Description:

-In this project I will create an Entire Application that may be used by a ChattBank Customer.
+##In this project I will create an Entire Application that may be used by a ChattBank Customer.

-There are 2 different types of Users of this System   A Customer and an Admin.
+###There are 2 different types of Users of this System 
+- Customer
+- Admin.

-The Customer will be able to edit his or her personal information.
+###The Customer will be able to:
-The Customer will login and view his/her Accounts.
+- Login and view his/her Accounts.
-The Customer may also create new Accounts and/or deposit or withdraw from any of their Accounts.
+- Edit his or her personal information.
+- Create a new Account
+- View balances on each account
+- Withdrawl from any account
+- Deposit to any account
+- Close / Delete any of the accounts

 The Admin user will login to create new Customer Accounts.